DevExpress-Examples/asp-net-mvc-loading-panel-show-on-page-load/Readme.md

 ## Implementation Details

-Call the panel's client [Show](https://docs.devexpress.com/AspNet/js-ASPxClientLoadingPanel.Show) method in the `Init` event handler of the first DevExpress MVC Extension of the View to show a loading panel when client-side objects start initializing.
+Call the [ASPxClientLoadingPanel.Show](https://docs.devexpress.com/AspNet/js-ASPxClientLoadingPanel.Show) method in the `Init` event handler of the first DevExpress MVC Extension of the View to show a loading panel when client-side objects start initializing.

 ```jscript
 function OnLoadingPanelInit(s, e) {